Tankless Water Heaters: We Celebrate Earth Day Every Day

 Typical hot water heaters provide gallons of hot water at one time: an 80-gallon tank can heat enough water to more than 3 home applications at the same time, include dishwasher, shower and kitchen sinks.
 With a tankless model you benefit from an unlimited supply.

-For homeowner who have limited space, then a tankless water heater is a great idea!
+For homeowner who have limited space, then a small tankless water heater is a great idea!
 This type of water heater is small and flexible to add under your kitchen sink for added convenience.

 Sounds good, right?
 However, there are several reasons why going this route might not be for you.